What Tarot means to me

 Dorothy

-6/17/20253 min read
+6/23/20263 min read

-I persevered on and off with my Pointner Tarot, still feeling as though I was banging on the door, desperate to get inside, but unable to find the lock let alone the key!
+I persevered, on and off, with my Pointner Tarot, still feeling as though I was banging on the door, desperate to get inside, but unable to find the lock let alone the key!
 I also married and had my two children, so Tarot was very much left on the back burner, whilst I put my energies into raising them.

 So, what do I think happened?
 I was so shocked to see what was written.
 I really had no intention of using the word “lighting,” though of course that was the perfect word.
 Where had it come from?
 My higher self, my soul coming to the fore and showing me what I needed to see?
-I believe it was, although many would blame a computer glitch or say that it was just a coincidence, but I know that I was meant to get that message, and it encapsulates what Tarot represents in my life.
+I believe it was, although many would blame a computer glitch or say that it was just a typing error, but I know that I was meant to get that message, and it encapsulates what Tarot represents in my life.
 The cards sing to me, they lift my spirits and soothe my soul, and always they light the way.